ShaneCreedon/Social-Url-Database/README.md

 Additionally, I wrote a test to cover the case given in the problem description.
-The output is slightly different with regard to the order of URLs when exporting and that my solution allows scores with 2 decimal places, other then that they are identical - you can find this test in `LauncherTest::callMain_testAllOperations_withNwDataset`
+The output is slightly different with regard to the order of URLs when exporting and that my solution allows scores with 2 decimal places, other than that they are identical - you can find this test in `LauncherTest::callMain_testAllOperations_withNwDataset`